x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-mail-flow-using-third-party-cloud.md

 ```

 > [!NOTE]
-> If you already have an **OnPremises** type inbound connector for the same certificate or sender IP addresses, you would still need to create the above **Partner** type inbound connector.
-The two connectors can coexist without a problem. *RestrictDomainsToCertificate* and *RestrictDomainsToIPAddresses* flags are only applied to **Partner** connectors.
+> If you already have an **OnPremises** inbound connector for the same certificate or sender IP addresses, you still need to create the  **Partner** inbound connector (the *RestrictDomainsToCertificate* and *RestrictDomainsToIPAddresses* parameters are only applied to **Partner** connectors).
+The two connectors can coexist without problems.

 ### Scenario 2 (unsupported) - MX record points to third-party solution without spam filtering